 So, let’s use some anecdotal information and a bit of good old common sense to come up with some answers to the question.

-It is firmly recommended that if it is known that your breast implants have ruptured, that they should be removed.
+If it is known that your breast implants have ruptured, it is firmly recommended that they should be removed.

 With silicone ruptured implants, the silicone can start to cause inflammation that will in turn create scar tissue, in the form of capsular contracture and a lot of pain.